A critical initialization for biological neural networks

 Abstract

-Artificial neural networks learn faster if they are initialized well.
-Good initializations can generate high-dimensional macroscopic dynamics with long timescales.
-It is not known if biological neural networks have similar properties.
-Here we show that the eigenvalue spectrum and dynamical properties of large-scale neural recordings in mice (two-photon and electrophysiology) are similar to those produced by linear dynamics governed by a random symmetric matrix that is critically normalized.
-An exception was hippocampal area CA1: population activity in this area resembled an efficient, uncorrelated neural code, which may be optimized for information storage capacity.
-Global emergent activity modes persisted in simulations with sparse, clustered or spatial connectivity.
-We hypothesize that the spontaneous neural activity reflects a critical initialization of whole-brain neural circuits that is optimized for learning time-dependent tasks.
+Intrinsically generated, brainwide neural activity displays macroscopic coordination among large populations of neurons that persists beyond the biophysical timescales of individual neurons.
+It is not well understood how these macroscopic behaviours arise from microscopic, short-lived interactions between pairs of neurons.
+Here we show that the eigenvalue spectrum and dynamical properties of large-scale neural recordings in mice are similar to those produced by linear dynamics governed by a random symmetric matrix that is critically normalized.
+An exception was population activity in hippocampal area CA1, which resembled an efficient, uncorrelated neural code that may be optimized for information storage capacity.
+High-dimensional, global activity modes emerged in critically normalized artificial networks and persisted under sparse, clustered or spatial connectivity.
+These dynamics were useful for solving time-dependent tasks such as a zero-shot working memory task.

 Thread: